mugenmelon/mugenmelon.github.io/_posts/1970-01-01-mugen-devlog-1.md

 * **MugenFramework**
 Extension of Unreal Engine's framework.
-Provides light-weight extensions of core framework classes like `AMugenPawn`, `AMugenPlayerController`, `AMugenPlayerState` etc. Avoids any usage of `ACharacter`.
+Provides lightweight extensions of core framework classes like `AMugenPawn`, `AMugenPlayerController`, `AMugenPlayerState` etc. Avoids any usage of `ACharacter`.

 * **MugenInput**
 Extension of EnhancedInput plugin.